sisihagen/website/content/en/blog/2019/08/social-expenditure-at-a-high-level-for-corporations.md

 title: "Social expendiure at a high level for Corporations"
 date: 2019-08-23
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "Professor Robert Reich calls open and covert subsidies to corporations by name: it is social spending for the rich."
-draft: false
 lang: en
 cover: "society"
 ---